darrellsuggs/darrell.thoughts/_posts/2025-07-27-d0002-dad-mode-attending=galaxycon.md

 **Data**

 The highlight this year was when I also happened upon one of my favorite TV characters -- Data from Star Trek The Next Generation (Brent Spiner).
-His booth had no line, so I walked up and We spoke for a while.
+His booth had no line, so I walked up and we spoke for a while.
 He was really laid back and funny actually.
 I paid for a photo.
 I asked AI to render it for me from the original.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/d0002-03.png" width="300"> </p>
 (Artwork by AI)

 **Lessons Learned**
-- Occasionally, explore a subculture completely out of your wheelhouse
+- Occasionally, explore a subculture completely out of your wheelhouse.
-- Celebrities are just people too, most of them nice and down to earth
+- Celebrities are just people too, most of them nice and down to earth.
-- Custom artwork is really interesting when the artist is standing in front of you
+- Custom artwork is especially interesting when the artist is standing in front of you.
-- Creativity and passion comes in many forms -- Cosplay is certainly one of those
+- Creativity and passion comes in many forms -- Cosplay is certainly one of those.
+- It's possible to be dad, nerd, and writer -- all in one day.
+I like it.

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/d0002-04.png" width="300"> </p>
 (Artwork by AI)